U–jazdowski in 2021

 Sebastian Sebulec and Marek Wodzisławski’s individual exhibitions and an Awards Ceremony will be the culmination of the 2020 edition of the Project Room.
 The next, tenth edition of exhibitions featuring emerging Polish artists will begin in the summer.
 This time, novice creators will be able to directly apply to participate in the programme.
 A jury comprising representatives of artistic institutions and academies from all over Poland will select participants and following all exhibitions, the jury will choose the most interesting one and award it with the Main Prize.
 For the first time, the Second Prize will be awarded by the audience.

-In the cinema, we will see screenings of Cinema of Crises and Decolonizing the Screen film reviews, a series of films by Grzegorz Królikiewicz accompanying his exhibition, and the series Every Film Is a Film About Ghosts, devoted to materiality and the (post)analogue in the world of digital cinema.
+In the cinema, we will see screenings of Cinema of Crises and Decolonizing the Screen film reviews and the series Every Film Is a Film About Ghosts, devoted to materiality and the (post)analogue in the world of digital cinema.

 The art magazine Obieg will resume its activity.
 Critical texts, video reports and podcasts focusing on current Polish and foreign art events will be published on the website.
 Four, single-theme oriented issues containing some texts published on the website and new materials will appear in print.